I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-outputcurrentstate.md

 <p> </p>

 ## -remarks
 <p>Setting the flags contained in <i>Flags</i> merely allows the information to be printed.
 The information will not always be printed (for example, it will not be printed if it is not available).</p>

 <p>This is the same status information that is printed when breaking into the debugger.</p>

-<p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558860">Target Information</a>.</p>

-<p>Setting the flags contained in <i>Flags</i> merely allows the information to be printed.
-The information will not always be printed (for example, it will not be printed if it is not available).</p>

-<p>This is the same status information that is printed when breaking into the debugger.</p>